santosdanillo/ESDevIntro/course1/README.md

 Project Details

-This repository contains the implementation of Week 1 Application Assignment of Introduction to Embedded Systems Software.
+This repository contains the implementation of Course 1 final Assignment of Introduction to Embedded Systems Software.

-Provide functions to analyze an array of unsigned data items and report analytics on the max, min, mean and the median of the data set.

-Reorder this data set from large to small.

-All statistics are rounded down to the nearest integer.

-Prints data to the screen in nicely formatted presentation.
+Practice and get more experience with Git Version control, write more C-programming code, and integrate your code with your build system.